 An improvised salad

 Two years later, Cardini’s brother, Alex, started working with him at the restaurant.
 Alex, who had served in the Italian Airforce during World War I, added anchovies to Caesar’s concoction and dubbed it the Aviator’s Salad.
-However, Caesar reportedly disliked anchovies in the salad, believing the Worcestershire sauce was all that was needed to lend the salad that slightly salty, fishy taste.
+However, Caesar reportedly disliked anchovies in the salad.
+He claimed that the Worcestershire sauce was enough to give the salad its faint fishy flavor.
 Some claim it was actually Caesar’s brother, Alex, who created the salad.
 Others claim that one of Caesar’s employees created the salad, but Caesar stole all the glory.
 No matter who made it, everyone agrees that it was created in Tijuana, Mexico.

 Cardini patented the dressing in 1948 because so many people copied his creation.
-Moreover Caesar started Caesar Cardini Foods with his daughter Rosa.
+He started Caesar Cardini Foods with his daughter Rosa.
 With this company, they began selling bottled Caesar salad dressing.
 The company continues to sell the bottled dressing to this day, the recipe relatively unchanged.

 Nowadays many restaurants are proud to have Caesar’s in the menu.
 You’ll find Caesar salad as a staple menu item at Italian, American and many other fusion restaurants.
 This salad is very tasty, nourishing, and wholesome.

 - July 4th is National Caesar Salad Day because this is the Birthday of the Caesar Salad.

-- The Guinness Record for the world’s largest Caesar salad weighed in at a little over three tons.
-It was prepared by Canirac restaurant in Tijuana on October 20, 2007 and required a team of 160 participants.
+- The Guinness Record for the world’s largest Caesar salad weighed more than three tons.
+It was prepared by Canirac restaurant in Tijuana on October 20, 2007.
+It took more than 160 participants to make it!

-- Caesar salad is primarily responsible for an increase in romaine lettuce production.
-There are nearly 80,000 acres of Romaine farms today, thanks mostly in part to fast food’s decision to top Caesar with grilled chicken and call it a health food.
+- As Caesar Salad popularity grew, so did the demand for Romaine Lettuce.
+There are nearly 80,000 acres of Romaine farms today.
+It is thanks mostly in part to fast food’s decision to top Caesar with grilled chicken and call it a health food.

 ABOUT ITALIAN VILLA RESTAURANT: